JoesScanner/JoesScanner/README.md

 ## Downloads

-The latest builds for each platform are available under GitHub Releases:
+The latest builds for windows are available under GitHub Releases:
 https://github.com/JoesScanner/JoesScanner/releases
+Or on the Windows, Android, and iOS stores.
+Search "Joes Scanner"

 ---